-The MIT Department of Physics offers prospective physics majors a Bachelor of Science in Physics program, which prepares students for graduate study or careers in fields like astrophysics, management, law, and medicine.
-Since 1998, the MIT program has seen four alumni win the Nobel Prize; seven faculty members possess an Oersted Medal, the most prominent award of the American Association of Physics Teachers.
+The school's Bachelor of Science and Physics program prepares students for graduate study or careers in fields like astrophysics, management, law, and medicine.
+Since 1998, the MIT program has seen four alumni win the Nobel Prize, and seven faculty members possess an Oersted Medal, which is the most prominent award of the American Association of Physics Teachers.

-Undergraduate students interested in a physics major can pursue courses in waves, quantum physics and statistical mechanics, on top of the five terms of introductory physics.
+Those who pursue an undergraduate physics degree can take courses in waves, quantum physics, and statistical mechanics, in addition to introductory physics.
 This undergraduate program is heavily research-based and, as a result, computational physics and programming courses are required.

 Top Physics Schools